 I have never done any real trek in my life and was very enthusiastic do one.
-I explored for easy treks and came across “Kedarkantha trek” in winters, it is organized by many groups.
-I selected one group for which people had given good feedback.
+I explored for easy treks and came across “Kedarkantha trek” in winters, this trek is organized by many groups.
+I selected one group for which I found good feedback.
 They mentioned it “Easy” on the website.
 I liked the details and booked online.
 I prepared for the trek for approx 45 days by walking 4 Km every day till the trek date.
 (In general, I am very lazy when it comes to exercise 🙁 )

 The package for Kedarkantha trek starts from Dehradun.
 All the people enrolled for trek assembled at Dehradun station and from here we have to take a mini bus or tamp to Sankari.